discretize/discretize-guides/builds/ranger/power-soulbeast/index.md

 - Precast <Skill name="Barrage"/> before Artsariiv becomes vulnerable, <Skill name="sicem"/> as soon as it's off cooldown, <Skill id="12492"/>,  <Skill name="Point Blank Shot"/> to proc <Item id="84505"/>, then <Skill name="Rapid fire"/>.
 Cancel <Skill name="Rapid fire"/> around mid cast and swap to axes.
 - <Skill name="wintersbite"/>, <Skill name="pathofscars"/>, dodge the slam and <Skill name="Whirlingdefense"/>.
 - Autoattack with axes before Artsariiv reaches corner. **Make sure to look away when she actually fires the laser so you don't get <Condition name="Fear"/>ed.**
-- Wait in the middle for your team to stack <Boon name="Might"/>, then use <Effect name="Hypernovalaunch"/> to the corner to avoid the slam wave.
+- Wait in the middle for your team to stack <Boon name="Might"/>, then use <SpecialActionKey name="hypernovalaunch"/> to the corner to avoid the slam wave.
 - Use <Skill name="frenziedattack"/>, and <Skill name="Worldlyimpact"/>, followed by <Skill name="Point Blank Shot"/> and <Skill name="Rapid fire"/> until she phases.

 **Add CC Phase**